-Laminar Pharmaceuticals is a pioneering biopharmaceutical company, focused on the discovery, rational design and initial clinical development of drugs to treat oncological and other pathologies.
+Laminar Pharmaceuticals is a pioneering biopharmaceutical company, focused on the discovery, rational design, and initial clinical development of drugs to treat oncological and other pathologies.
 All our compounds are based on a novel therapeutic approach: Membrane Lipid Therapy (MLT), or melitherapy for short.
 We are a science-driven company committed to putting patients first.
-Our goal is to provide access to our investigational therapies at the appropriate time and in the correct manner for patients.
+Our goal is to provide access to our investigational medicines at the appropriate time and in the correct manner for patients.

 Laminar Pharmaceuticals understands that some patients may wish to access investigational medicines that are not yet approved by the regulatory authorities.
 The most appropriate way for patients to access our investigational products is by participating in our clinical trials, which are managed by a team of independent medical and clinical experts and are specifically designed to determine the safety and efficacy of the investigational products so that their clinical benefits and risks can be adequately understood, and to ensure that quality of life improvements or effects compared to existing therapies can be considered against any potential adverse effects.
 Patients who are interested in participating in one of our studies are encouraged to discuss their specific needs with their physician.
-Information regarding our ongoing clinical trials can be accessed at www.clinicaltrials.gov or in our website www.laminarpharma.com/lipid-research_/#clini.

 We currently head a consortium of 12 leading clinical and research institutions from across Europe in the CLINGLIO project, designed to test the efficacy and safety of our most promising anticancer drug, LAM561 (2OHOA).
 Our goal is to execute “A Clinical Phase IIB trial with 2OHOA in patients with newly-diagnosed malignant glioma”, and to this end we have been awarded a 6,15 million euro grant by the European Commission.
 Find out more at the CLINGLIO project website.
 We are also working with the Fundación Rioja Salud, in Spain.